thakurdurgesh/growbook-frontend/docs/inner-circle.md

 * "Invite more people" adds text boxes for "Enter email address"
 * "Send invitations" should be disabled until:
   * At least one valid format email address is entered (we should be able to use something similar to what was done for the email address on the Sign Up Page)
-  * All fields email fields that are populated have valid format emails
+  * All fields email fields that are populated have valid format emails (I created an EmailInput.tsx component for this)
 * When they a valid email address, the appearance changes (see below)
 * When they click the "Send invitations" button when valid format emails are entered:
   * We invite the person/people
   * Close the bottom sheet
-  * Show a toast message "`{child's first_name}` Inner Circle is expanding!
+  * Show a toast message "`{child's first_name}`'s Inner Circle is expanding!
 Your invitations have been sent."
 * "Cancel" closes the bottom sheet